andrew-m/super-rock-drop/README.md

 ## Old Notes on the Game Engine:

+ The grid origin is from the top left corner.
+ It's One-Indexed, so 1,1 is the top left corner 6, 12 is bottom right (depending on the size of the grid, which I'm trying not to couple to.)

 As much as possible (and more as I understand what I'm doing) the Game Engine is a pure function.
 It acts on the game state in a deterministic way, and holds no state of it's own.